-A relapse prevention model is a simplistic way of explaining what motivates a person to stay sober and what factors may contribute to a relapse.
-By gaining a better understanding of what drives it, mitigating measures may be put in place to increase the patient’s chances of full recovery.
+A relapse prevention model is a simplistic way of explaining what motivates a person to stay sober and what factors contribute to a slip-up.
+By understanding what drives it, mitigating measures may be put in place to increase the patient’s chances of full recovery.

 Marlatt Relapse Prevention Model

-This model is based on three significant thrusts that helped shape drug relapse prevention practices today:
+This model is based on three significant thrusts that helped shape prevention practices today:

-- A patient must believe in their personal capacity to stay sober.
+- A patient must believe in their capacity to stay sober.

 - A patient must value the tangible and intangible benefits of giving up addiction.

-- A patient must gain the power to control their triggers, both internal and external, to catalyze positive behavior change.
+- A patient must gain the power to control their internal and external triggers to catalyze positive behavior change.

 A substance abuse worksheet will typically include activities centered on improving the patient’s self-efficacy to continue abstinence and stay goal-driven, both of which can decrease the probability of lapse according to this paradigm.